rasundsbak/rtd-tutorial/docs/source/04_log_in_to.rst

-.. _04 log in to:
+.. _04 Log in to Educloud through SSH, in Bash or Terminal:
-04 Log in to Educloud through SSH, in Bash/ Terminal
+04 Log in to Educloud through SSH, in Bash or Terminal
 ====================================================

 Open the Command prompt (PC) or Terminal.
 Log in to Fox using ssh.
 You may find more information on the USIT page `Fox Account Creation and Login (SSH) <https://www.uio.no/english/services/it/research/platforms/edu-research/help/fox/account-login.md>`_